TeamLapen/Vampirism/docs/wiki/factions/faction-raids.md

 ### Benefits
 #### Village Profession
 Every faction has a villager profession that has faction specific trades.
-The Job site block for these professions is always the Totem Top Block of the controlling faction.
+The Job site block for these professions is always the [Totem Top](../content/blocks#village-totem-top-base) Block of the controlling faction.

 #### Faction Representative
 Every Faction has a Faction Representative where you can accept and submit tasks.

 If you can't find a Representative or the Representative is killed they re-/spawn after some time.
 (The more Villager the village has the faster)

-Noteworthy is that all non unique tasks are bound the the faction Representative.
+Noteworthy is that all non-unique tasks are bound the faction Representative.
 That means the if the Representative is killed you can not hand in the completed tasks of this Representative.

 ## Faction Raids